South Africa: Most looted shops still shut | DW | 02.08.2021

 Companies and well-wishers have started reaching out to help the clinic reopen its doors.

-Arjun Khoosal is the co-founder of Kandua, the largest marketplace for maintenance and renovation in South Africa.
+Arjun Khoosal is the co-founder of Kandua, an online marketplace for maintenance and renovation in South Africa.

 "And so, we take great pleasure at being able to support them at this difficult time.
 We are working on repairing a damaged wall that will secure the building from future risks as well as internal walls and electrical systems.
-With these repairs the clinic should be back in providing its vital services to the local community.
-So, businesses, individuals and everyone should be a part of this solution."
+With these repairs the clinic should be back in providing its vital services to the local community."

 "There has been significant disruption of small business operations," Makhura said.

 "Some of the businesses don't necessarily operate in those malls, but they themselves suffered severe disruptions.
-This includes spaza shops, and informal traders, most of whom operate in the streets.
+This includes spaza [convenience] shops and informal traders, most of whom operate in the streets.
 They were severely affected by the unrest."

-Preliminary assessment by Business Leadership South Africa estimated that €288 million was lost in the retail industry alone.
+Preliminary assessment by Business Leadership South Africa, an association of South Africa's largest corporations, estimated that €288 million was lost in the retail industry alone.

-The government has availed over a €2 billion financial aid package to assist businesses affected by the riots.
+The government has also announced a €2 billion ($2.4 billion) financial aid package to assist businesses affected by the riots.

-"Damage in Ethekwini Municipality [greater Durban] alone is estimated at some over €800 million," South Africa's finance minister, Tito Titus Mbowen, said.
+"Damage in Ethekwini Municipality [greater Durban] alone is estimated at some over €800 million," said Tito Titus Mboweni, South Africa's finance minister.

 Mboweni added that the government would also help the South African Special Risks Insurance Association (SASRIA) in paying out the claims emanating from the riots.